← Back to blog

 How This Appears in SQE1 Questions

-Questions frequently test whether diminished responsibility or loss of control reduces murder to voluntary manslaughter.
+Questions may test whether diminished responsibility or loss of control reduces murder to voluntary manslaughter.
 For involuntary manslaughter, watch for the distinction between unlawful act manslaughter (requires a criminal act) and gross negligence manslaughter (requires a duty of care and grossly negligent breach).

 Common Mistakes Students Make